-We’re committed to keeping your money and accounts safe.
-We’ll do everything we can to make sure that you don't become a victim of fraud.
+No one is too smart to be scammed.
+That’s why we’ll do everything we can to make sure you don’t become a victim of fraud.
 But, fraudsters are very clever.
 And they are always looking for new ways to steal money.
 That’s why we need to work together and we need you to take precautions to help keep yourself safe.